awsdocs/amazon-pinpoint-developer-guide/doc-source/permissions-actions.md

 #### Read\-Only Access<a name="permissions-actions-examples-readonly"></a>

-The following policy allows read\-only access for all apps in an account:
+The following policy allows read\-only access for all the projects \(apps\) in an account:

 ```
 {